 The internet is full of very good health information, but there is just as much misinformation.
 One single study is rarely the basis for a change in practice or opinion; it should only cause us to seek further information.

 If you have questions about food and nutrition, ask.
 Registered Dietitians have the scientific background to understand the complex interactions of nutrition and the human body.
 In B.C., Registered Dietitians are available to answer your nutrition questions when you call 8-1-1.

 Evaluating Web-Based Health Resources (National Center for Complementary and Alternative Medicine)

-Who can you trust online?
-Competition Bureau Collaborates on International Internet Sweep (Government of Canada)
+Competition Bureau (Government of Canada)

 Don’t Be a Victim of Health Fraud Scams (US Food & Drug Administration)